vuejs/v2.vuejs.org/src/v2/guide/components-slots.md

 </navigation-link>
 ```

-That slot has access to the same instance properties (i.e. the same "scope") as the rest of the template.
+That slot has access to the same instance properties&mdash;that is, the same "scope"&mdash;as the rest of the template.

 The slot does **not** have access to `<navigation-link>`'s scope.
 For example, trying to access `url` would not work:

 ``` html
 <navigation-link url="/profile">